By Joel Fuhrman, MD

 1. Added Sugars

-Since diabetes is characterized by abnormally elevated blood glucose levels, of course, it is wise to avoid the foods that cause dangerously high spikes in blood glucose – primarily refined foods such as sugar-sweetened beverages, devoid of fiber to slow the absorption of glucose into the blood.
+Diabetes is characterized by abnormally elevated blood glucose levels.
+So it’s wise to avoid foods that cause dangerously high spikes in blood glucose.
+These are primarily refined foods such as sugar-sweetened beverages, devoid of fiber that slows the absorption of glucose in the blood.

 Fruit juices and sugary processed foods and desserts have similar effects.
-These foods promote hyperglycemia and insulin resistance, and promote the formation of advanced glycation end products (AGEs) in the body.
+These foods promote hyperglycemia and insulin resistance.
+And they promote the formation of advanced glycation end products (AGEs) in the body.

 2. Refined Grains (White Rice and White Flour Products)

-Refined carbohydrates like white rice, white pasta, and white bread are missing the fiber from the original grain, so they raise blood glucose higher and faster than their intact, unprocessed counterparts.
+Carbohydrates like white rice, white pasta, and white bread are missing the fiber from the original grain.
+So they raise blood glucose higher and faster than their intact, unprocessed counterparts.